 ORCAN INDIANS.
 The Orcan Indians are known only from documents of the La Salle expedition, which indicate that in the late seventeenth century these people lived inland well to the north of Matagorda Bay, probably near the Brazos River or between the Brazos and Trinity rivers.
 In some editions of Henri Joutel's journal the names of two groups, Orcan and Piou, were erroneously combined to give a hybridized name, Orcampion or Orcampiou, which in later Spanish publications came out as Orcamipia.
 The linguistic and cultural affiliations of the Orcan and Piou remain undetermined.
 It has been suggested that the Orcan Indians may have been the same as the Ebahamos, but no evidence can be found to support this interpretation.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ORCAN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmo11), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ORCAN INDIANS," accessed May 24, 2020, http://www.tshaonline.org/handbook/online/articles/bmo11.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.